-Your research mentor will be assigning you a letter grade for the Research Practicum (Psy 6030) and Master's Thesis (Psy 7000).
-For the Master's Thesis, you will receive an "IP" (in progress) during the semester that you enroll in the course, which will later be changed to a letter grade upon successful defense of the thesis and completion of the M.A. degree.
+Your research mentor will be assigning you a letter grade for Psy 6030 (Research Practicum) and PSY 7000 (Master's Thesis).
+For 7000 credits, you will receive an "IP" (in progress) during each semester that you enroll in the course, which will later be changed to a letter grade by your faculty mentor upon successful defense of the thesis and completion of the M.A. degree.

 The temporary grade of "I" (incomplete) may be possible when an instructor believes that course work is unavoidably incomplete or that a supplementary examination is justifiable.
-Upon completion of an incomplete, the change of grade process is conducted electronically by the instructor of the course and approved by the Dean's Office of the College of the Letters, Arts, and Sciences.
+The decision to offer an "I" is under the discretion of the instructor.
+Upon completion of an incomplete, the change of grade process is conducted electronically by the instructor of the course and approved by the Dean's Office of the College of Letters, Arts, and Sciences.

-The temporary grade of 'I' will automatically convert to 'F' if the work is not completed within the one-year maximum period of time according to university policy.
-A grade of 'I' will be assigned to a course only when all the following conditions are met:
+The temporary grade of "I" will automatically convert to "F" if the work is not completed within the one-year maximum period of time according to university policy.
+A 'I' will be assigned to a course only when all the following conditions are met: